 Deported to Austria May 1920.
 No further information found.

 Born 1892, Andreevka, Russia (present-day Ukraine).
 Laborer.
 Migrated to US 1912.
 Member, United Communist Party.
 Arrested January 1921 in Philadelphia during second Palmer Raids, and again April 1921 while handing out UCP May Day handbills with a friend.
 Ordered deported to Russia in August 1921 on basis of revolutionary content of those handbills; lost Supreme Court challenge in 1923 (United States ex rel.
 Bilokumsky v.
 Tod, 263 U.S. 149), by which time the Soviet Union no longer accepted deportees from US.
-Instead, a passport was obtained from a New York representative of the “Ukrainian Republic,” an anti-Soviet self-proclaimed government in exile not recognized by the United States.
+Instead, a passport was obtained from a New York representative of the “Ukrainian Diplomatic Mission,” an anti-Soviet self-proclaimed government in exile not recognized by the United States or Ukraine.
 A Bureau of Immigration board of review ruled in January 1924 that Bilokumsky be released on bond because “the passport cannot be used…and in order to effect deportation a passport must be had from the Ukrainian Soviet representative which is not practicable at this time.”
 But these instructions were ignored; on May 24, 1924 he was deported via Switzerland to the Russian border, where he may have been turned away; rumored to have been left in Romania, prompting the Communist newspaper Novy Mir to protest that if Bilokumsky was left stranded in a “country that is hostile to Russia he will either be imprisoned or murdered.”
+He was last reported to be “stranded and starving in Vienna.”
 No further information of his fate was found.

 INS file 55009/76

 See also: Kansas State News (Topeka KS), August 29, 1924

 IWW member deported October 28, 1919.
 No further information found.